Mohulatsi-Thato/PROG7312-Part-1-ST10433960/README.md

 | Operator overloading in action (`PowerReading` `+`) | `GET /api/power/aggregate` |
 | Seed heavy mock data to prove structures scale | `POST /api/simulation/seed/{mac}?count=10000` |
 | Recursion in action (nested deployment validation) | `POST /api/deployment/validate` |
+`SensorRegistry` and `TelemetryStore` (in `Storage/`) are the only two services registered in `Program.cs` - both are in-memory singletons, which is appropriate for a simulated gateway assignment but is clearly marked in code comments as a simplification versus a real persistence layer.